cea-hpc/modules/doc/source/modulefile.rst

  with the regular resolution mechanism (i.e., no need to use module exact name to select it)

- If ``--allow-user`` option is set, hiding is not applied if the username of the user currently running :file:`modulecmd.tcl` is part of the list of username specified.
+ If ``--not-user`` option is set, hiding is not applied if the username of the user currently running :file:`modulecmd.tcl` is part of the list of username specified.
 Following the same approach, if ``--allow-group`` option is set, hiding is not applied if current user is member of one the group specified.
-When both options are set, hiding is not applied if a match is found for ``--allow-user`` or ``--allow-group``.
+ When both options are set, hiding is not applied if a match is found for ``--not-user`` or ``--allow-group``.

  If the :option:`--all` is set on :subcmd:`avail`, :subcmd:`aliases`,
  :subcmd:`whatis` or :subcmd:`search` sub-commands, hiding is disabled thus